Virtlink/go-colonize/README.md

 To avoid having to write semi-colons everywhere, Go allows them to be elided at the end of lines and before closing curly braces.[1]
 To enable a parser to parse Go efficiently, this tool re-inserts these missing semi-colons.

+## Usage
+Specify an input file and output file:

+    ./colonize myfile.go -o myoutput.go

+If the output is omitted, the result will be output on standard out.
+To read the input from the standard input, specify `-` as the input file.

+## License
+Copyright 2020 Daniel A. A. Pelsmaeker

+Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
+You may obtain a copy of the License at <http://www.apache.org/licenses/LICENSE-2.0>.

+Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an **"as is" basis, without warranties or conditions of any kind**, either express or implied.
+See the License for the specific language governing permissions and limitations under the License.

 [1]: https://golang.org/doc/effective_go.html#semicolons